Cambridge-ICCS/ONEFlux/docs/ustar_cp_migration.md

     c.
 Property-based tests
     d.
 Data-driven tests generated from site data.

-3. Traverse the dependency graph of the MATLAB code from leaf to root, translating each function in turn and ensuring that the Python tests all pass.
+3. Traverse the dependency graph of the MATLAB code from leaf to root, translating each function in turn and ensuring that the tests all pass on the translated code.

 In some cases additional 'differential' tests were employed, generating random data and comparing the MATLAB and Python implementations.

 The actual translation process combined a number of techniques:
   a.
-Using the initial hand-translation by Peter Isaac;
+Using the initial hand translation by Peter Isaac;
   b.
-Using an in-house extended version of the [https://github.com/victorlei/smop/](libsmop) tool, called [Matopy](https://github.com/tztsai/MatoPy);
+Using an in-house extended version of the [https://github.com/victorlei/smop/](libsmop) tool, called [MatoPy](https://github.com/tztsai/MatoPy);
   c.
 Using LLMs;
   d.
 Hand translation.

 ## Resulting code structure

-Within the top-level directory we
+Within the top-level directory we have:
-have:

 - `oneflux_steps/ustar_cp` - Original MATLAB
-- `oneflux_steps/ustar_cp_refactor` - Moduralised MATLAB code
+- `oneflux_steps/ustar_cp_refactor` - Modularised MATLAB code
 - `oneflux_steps/ustar_cp_python` - Python translation.

 We have also added